Bronxphoneix/MultiProcess-BruteForce-Brainwallet/README.md

 8745
 1272
 4514 ....
-Not supported now  8 7 4 5 generating with  between space at passphares, only bruteforce Passphare and generate bitcoin adress and check it,
+Not supported now generating with between space at passphares, only bruteforce Not supported : 8 7 4 5  only generate 8745
+Passphare and generate bitcoin adress and check it,

 if find balance > 0  write winner.txt